Contact Us

 • Years of hard work and development.

-This may seem overwhelming, but Aliro is uniquely positioned to help you build your Advanced Secure Network.
+This may seem overwhelming, but Aliro is uniquely positioned to help you build your Quantum Network.
 The steps you can take to ensure your organization is meeting the challenges and leveraging the benefits of the secure networking revolution are part of a clear, unified solution already at work in networks like the EPB Quantum Network℠ powered by Qubitekk in Chattanooga, Tennessee.

-AliroNet™, the world’s first full-stack entanglement-based network solution, consists of the software and services necessary to ensure customers will fully meet their advanced secure networking goals.
+AliroNet™, the world’s first full-stack entanglement-based network solution, consists of the software and services necessary to ensure customers will fully meet their quantum secure networking goals.
 Each component within AliroNet™ is built from the ground up to be compatible and optimal with entanglement-based networks of any scale and architecture.
-AliroNet™ is used to simulate, design, run, and manage Advanced Secure Networks as well as test, verify, and optimize entanglement-based hardware for network performance.
+AliroNet™ is used to simulate, design, run, and manage Quantum Networks as well as test, verify, and optimize entanglement-based hardware for network performance.
 AliroNet™ leverages the expertise of Aliro personnel in order to ensure that customers get the most value out of the software and their investment.

-Depending on where customers are in their Advanced Secure Networking journeys, AliroNet™ is available in three modes that create a clear path toward building full-scale entanglement-based secure networks: (1) Emulation Mode, for emulating, designing, and validating entanglement-based networks, (2) Pilot Mode for implementing a small-scale entanglement-based network testbed, and (3) Deployment Mode for scaling entanglement-based networks and integrating end-to-end applications.
+Depending on where customers are in their Quantum Networking journeys, AliroNet™ is available in three modes that create a clear path toward building full-scale entanglement-based secure networks: (1) Emulation Mode, for emulating, designing, and validating entanglement-based networks, (2) Pilot Mode for implementing a small-scale entanglement-based network testbed, and (3) Deployment Mode for scaling entanglement-based networks and integrating end-to-end applications.
 AliroNet™ has been developed by a team of world-class experts.

 info@alirotech.com